aanchal22/exam-1/README.md

 Place your second command here.
 ```

-2. Import the data in the `wifi.csv` and `neighborhood_populations.csv` CSV files into these two tables.
+2. Import the data in the `users.csv` and `affinity_categories.csv` CSV files into these two tables.

 ```sql
 Place your first command(s) here.